Image Alt Text vs. Title Text vs. File Names: What's the Difference?

 While optimizing both of these attributes, you should be focusing on not only keyword targeting, but also user intent.

-This should be the primary ideal that you should strive for in the course of this optimization.
 Don’t keyword stuff, and of course, do switch out your keywords when appropriate.

-It is important to note here that keyword stuffing is still keyword stuffing, so don’t do it even during the course of your alt text optimization.
-Do be careful and don’t spam these attributes, because it will get you in serious trouble.

-When you do optimize for alt text and titles in images, it is important to make sure that you focus on the following:
+When you optimize the alt text and titles in images, it is important to make sure that you focus on the following:

 - Will this alt text and title text help my users?